xfire/growl/README.markdown

     > growl.py my.site

-growl will then generate the output in the directory `my.site/_deploy`. if you want grow to spit the generated stuff into another directory, simply specify this director as second parameter.
+growl will then generate the output in the directory `my.site/_deploy`. if you want growl to spit the generated stuff into another directory, simply specify this director as second parameter.

     > growl.py my.site /tmp/my.site.output